Bob Beattie (skiing): Promotion and commentating

 In 1966, Beattie co-founded the World Cup for alpine skiing.
 After stepping down as U.S. team coach in 1969, he founded the World Pro Ski Tour in 1970 and worked in promoting it, and became a NASTAR commissioner in 1970.
 ABC Sports hired him as a ski-racing commentator, where he was frequently paired with Frank Gifford, a former NFL running back.
 Beattie's television work included alpine commentary during ABC's coverage of four Winter Olympics in 1976, 1980, 1984, and 1988, and also covered volleyball at the 1984 Summer Olympics.
 He later worked as ABC's winter sports correspondent, which also involved non-alpine sports, and occasionally worked as an announcer for non-winter sports on ABC's Wide World of Sports program.

 Beattie continued to manage the World Pro Ski Tour until 1982, and started hosting ESPN skiing programs in 1985.

 He authored or co-authored three books, including My Ten Secrets of Skiing (Viking Press, NY; 1968) and Bob Beattie's Learn to Ski (Bantam Books, 1967).

-He also played the announcer for the arm wresting championship in the 1987 movie Over the Top.
+He also played the announcer for the arm wrestling championship in the 1987 movie Over the Top.